NicoVIII/Andromeda-for-GOG/README.md

 ## Development
 ### Building
-To build this project, you can run build.sh.
+(The build scripts are just for linux.
+You have to build this on other platforms manually) To build this project, you can run build.sh.
 This will restore the whole solution (`dotnet restore`) and build the consoleapp using fake (`cd Andromeda.ConsoleApp && dotnet fake build`).
 The script will automatically start the build, you can comment the line out to avoid this.